 Aside from voice and video calls, Alexa can now send text and voice messages.

 You can either type out your message using the Alexa app or dictate it to your Alexa device.

-Finally, Echo Show comes with a video calling feature called Drop In.
-Unlike video calls, drop in calls go through automatically, even if the person on the receiving end doesn't answer.
+Exclusive to Echo Show and Echo Spot, Drop Ins are video calls that go through automatically, even if the person on the receiving end doesn't answer.
 You will automatically be able to hear them and even see them through their Echo Show's camera.
 For the first 10 seconds, however, you will only see a frosted glass view, but after that, the video will automatically transition to a clear view.
-If you're not ready for the sudden Drop In, you can ask Alexa to hang up, or you can turn off your camera.
+If you're not ready for a sudden Drop In, you can ask Alexa to hang up, or you can turn off your camera.
 You can also use the Camera Off button on Echo Show.

-That said, have no fear, Drop In is optional.
-In fact, Amazon encourages users to only use it with their "closest friends and family members", especially for monitoring seniors.
-You can even deactivate Drop In once and for all using the Alexa app.
+That said, have no fear, Drop Ins are optional.
+In fact, Amazon encourages users to only use it with their "closest friends and family members," especially while monitoring seniors.
+You can even deactivate the Drop In feature once and for all using the Alexa app.

 Alexa Calling, Messages, and Drop Ins have one thing in common: the person you're calling must have an Echo device or the Alexa app on their smartphone.
 That said, you can't use the features to call 911.
 However, Amazon recently launched the $35 Echo Connect.
 It's a device that connects to your landline or VoIP service to enable voice calling through Alexa.
 You can even use it to dial 911.
 As Echo Connect is tied to its user's phone number, Echo Connect also allows for caller ID.